 STREETS

 Streets are important for all of us, as social collective spaces and as urban base components.
-Streets are adaptable because of their ability to integrate new uses and technologies, making them resilient, both now and in the future.
-To address societal, environmental and technological challenges, street design must achieve a balance and be redefined.
-What are possible new strategies for street design?
-Who is using the street space?
+Streets are adaptable because of their ability to integrate new uses and technologies, making them resilient both now and in the future.
+To address societal, environmental, and technological challenges, street design must achieve a balance and be redefined.
+What are the possible new strategies for street design?
+Who is using street space?
 How can we design to improve streets?
 And how can street interventions be more social and natural in practice?

 It is clear that streets are more than spaces for mobility flows alone.
-Expanding the scope of street design to include social and natural perspectives will not only change how we view streets, but will also bring new possibilities and challenges for organising and designing them in the coming decades.
+Expanding the scope of street design to include social and natural perspectives will not only change how we view streets, but will also bring new possibilities and challenges for organizing and designing them in the coming decades.

 PLATFORM